 Sometimes we see presentations that employ animations extensively – to the point it appears gimmicky and takes focus away from the main message.
-We recommend using animations sparingly and when used, sticking to one animation style throughout the presentation.
+We recommend using animations sparingly and, when used, sticking to one animation style throughout the presentation.

-Too much animation or too many different animation styles can confuse your audience
+Too much animation or too many different animation styles can confuse your audience.

 Make Sure You Highlight The Key Points

-Tip #8: Incorporate Data Visualization
+Incorporate Data Visualization

 Maintain Consistency Throughout

 Each slide in your presentation should have a consistent design and effect.
-You need to keep the design consistent so that your audience understands that your slides go together and that you’re still discussing the same topic.
+You need to keep the design consistent so that your audience understands your slides go together and that you’re still discussing the same topic.

 Maintain a consistent design to create a coherent, cohesive presentation.

-Tip #10: Keep Your Presentation Notes Separate
+Keep Your Presentation Notes Separate

-You should save your presentation notes in the notes section so that you can be confident that all of the information you need for each slide is properly saved and easily accessible
+Your presentation notes should not be written directly on the slide for anyone to view.
+This will make your slides very busy.
+You should save your presentation notes in the notes section to be confident that all the information you need for each slide is properly saved and easily accessible.

 As previously stated, your main presentation should only include your main idea, a few supporting statements, and visuals.